acpguedes/acpguedes.github.io/_posts/2024-07-28-rag-postgres-tutorial.md

             print(f"Error inserting documents into the database: {e}")
 ```

-2. **Process and store all PDFs in the directory**:
+#### Set the path to your PDF files:

 ```python
 pdf_directory = '/path/to/your/pdfs'
 process_and_store_pdfs(pdf_directory)
 ```

-## Step 6: Data Insertion Verification
+### Step 6: Data Insertion Verification

-Verify that the data was inserted correctly:
+Verify that the data was correctly inserted:

 ```python
 try: